zerpex/DocSeed/README.md

 - [Libresonic](https://github.com/Libresonic/libresonic) : Music streaming platform dockerized by [linuxserver.io](https://github.com/linuxserver/docker-libresonic)

 **Tools :**
 - Start Menu : Self-made srart page to centralize links to each app on the same interface.
-Access it through `<your-ip>:55000`
+Access it through `http://<your-ip>`
 - [HTPC Manager](https://github.com/Hellowlol/HTPC-Manager) : Front-end interface to manage many htpc related applications dockerized by [linuxserver.io](https://github.com/linuxserver/docker-htpcmanager).
-- [Watchtower](https://github.com/v2tec/watchtower) : Check and update all other containers automaticaly.
+- [Watchtower](https://github.com/v2tec/watchtower) : **docker tool** that check and update all other containers automaticaly.
+- [Portainer](https://github.com/portainer/portainer) : **docker tool** that adds a graphical web interface to manage all containers.

 ## How to use this script :
 1- Clone this repository :